How To Survive A Trip To JFK Airport In New York City

 Before you even leave your house, your trip has already begun.
-Preparation is the key, in order to make your Trip Stress Free And Fun.
+Preparation is the key, to make your Trip Stress Free And Fun.

 Unlike the very first time I went to JFK airport, I now take a day or two to get ready to pack.